fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-### Get Script Result
+### Get script result

 _Available in Fleet Premium_

-Gets the result of a script.
+Gets the result of a script that was executed.

 #### Parameters